doomedramen/autopwn/src/tests/e2e/README.md

 - Tests are organized by feature with smaller, focused files
 - Session state is shared between tests using the SessionManager
 - Database cleanup ensures test isolation
-- Tests run with authentication enabled (no DISABLE_AUTH)
+- Tests run with authentication enabled

 ### Session Management